pandaoh/js-xhttp/README.en.md

 * Request to retry `axios-retry`.
 * Default error handling, which can also be customized.
 * Provide a method for modifying the default configuration of an instance.
 * Provide common request-related method tool class `XHttpUtils`.
-(Singleton Class-no initialization required)
+(Singleton Class-no initialization required-`1.4.0` and above cancel-transfer to [js-xxx JavaScript Function Library](https://www.npmjs.com/package/js-xxx))

 ## Install